WG-Forge/3tankista/README.md

 ## About

-The game is a turn-based strategy game based on the original World of tanks game.
+The game is a turn-based strategy game based on the original World of Tanks game.
 The game can be played by 3 people, under the control of which there are 5 different types of equipment with their own characteristics.
 The battlefield is a hexagonal grid with some special cells (obstacles).

 **There are two ways to win:**